 </script>

 This JavaScript code is quite similar to the one which I made earlier.
-All you have to see is that the API’s method URL is added with the reservation ‘id’ and then HTTP GET type of AJAX request is made to the API.
+The change is that the API method’s URL is added with the reservation ‘id’ at the end.
+See the code given below:

 var xhttp = new XMLHttpRequest();